 Install Python from python.org.
 Using this python will make your matplotlib installer maximally compatible with various versions of Mac OS X.

 Install Xcode.
-If building for MacOS X 10.3.9 and later then be sure to install the 10.3 SDK.
-You must be a registered Apple Developer to download XCode, but registration is free.
+You must be a registered developer to download XCode, but registration is free.

 If you want WXAgg support you must install wxPython.
-I recommend the most recent stable release (2.8.x at this writing).
-The 2.9 series is a development branch and is best avoided unless you want to be a beta tester.
-Warning: if you modified /usr/local then you must install wxPython again, even if it is already installed, since wxPython puts some components in /usr/local.
+I recommend the most recent stable release (2.8.x at this writing; the 2.9 series is a development branch and is best avoided unless you want to be a beta tester).

 Install setuptools.
 Download it, unpack it and type: